Anyone, including those experiencing homelessness or at risk of homelessness, can search and register for housing

 Inform them that CES units are only available to persons or families experiencing homelessness.
 If the person is homeless, ask them to contact a CES Access Center for the Service Planning Area (SPA) in which your property is located.
 You can find the SPA for your property in the Property Listing.

-Housing Advocates can locate the registry application of a client by using the search feature by selecting “Tenant & Application” followed by “Find Application”.
-Housing Advocates then select the “Application” tab to search for the registry application using the client’s information.
+Housing Advocates can locate the registry application of a client by using the search feature.
+Please refer to the Housing Advocates User Guide to learn more.

 - AAHR: Affordable and Accessible Housing Registry